Qowaiv/qowaiv-validation/README.md

 }
 ```

-There are implementations available in `Qowaiv.Valdation.Abstraction`,
+There are implementations available in `Qowaiv.Validation.Abstraction`,
-`Qowaiv.Valdation.Fluent` and `Qowaiv.Valdation.DataAnnotation`.
+`Qowaiv.Validation.Fluent` and `Qowaiv.Validation.DataAnnotation`.
 You can pick
 your implementation of choice based on your scenario.

 #### AccessDenied
-`Qowaiv.Valdation.Messages` contains a specific implementation of `IValidationMessage`
+`Qowaiv.Validation.Messages` contains a specific implementation of `IValidationMessage`
 for communicating insufficient rights.
 A use case for this can be to
 communicate a `403 - Forbidden` response.

 #### ConcurrencyIssue
-`Qowaiv.Valdation.Messages` contains a specific implementation of `IValidationMessage`
+`Qowaiv.Validation.Messages` contains a specific implementation of `IValidationMessage`
 for communicating that a concurrency issue.
 A use case for this can be to
 communicate a `409 - Conflict` response.

 #### EntityNotFound
-`Qowaiv.Valdation.Messages` contains a specific implementation of `IValidationMessage`
+`Qowaiv.Validation.Messages` contains a specific implementation of `IValidationMessage`
 for communicating that an entity could not be found.
 A use case for this can be to
 communicate a `404 - Not Found` response.